Visas & Routes

 For Employees of Foreign Companies

-If employed by a company outside Italy, you'll also need:
+If employed by a company or working under a remote collaboration arrangement, you will also need:

 • Letter from employer confirming: